shaloo/web3-user-personas/docs/index.md

 technical marketers, and architects to build for today while designing intelligently for the Web3 ecosystem of tomorrow.

-**To drive meaningful engagement**, you must understand and stay aligned with the evolving nuances of Web3 user personas.
-In reality, a user’s behavior may blend traits from [[persona-archetypes#persona-types|many persona types featured here]].
+**Driving meaningful engagement** through a Web3 product, solution, design, content, and messaging requires understanding and staying aligned with the evolving nuances of Web3 user personas.
+In reality, a user’s behavior may blend traits from [[persona-archetypes#persona-types|more than one persona types]] featured in this study.

 Use the [[persona-archetypes#persona-template|persona template]] in this study as a foundation to build your own target personas.
 Shape your Web3 product strategy around real user motivations and needs, not assumptions or anecdotal insights.

 ==}